dracaruss/EKS-Secured-Container-Deployment-with-CI-CD/README.md

         ],
 ```

+> [!NOTE]
-*That told the VPC CNI addon "start inspecting every packet flowing between pods and check it against the NetworkPolicy rules in the cluster."
+> *That told the VPC CNI addon "start inspecting every packet flowing between pods and check it against the NetworkPolicy rules in the cluster."
 The CNI pods (the aws-node pods seen in k9s) picked up that configuration change and started enforcing the policies that were already defined.*
 Before that command, the aws-node pods were only handling IP assignment for pods.
 After it, they're also going to act as the firewall between pods, checking every connection against the network policies to decide if it's allowed or denied.

 ##